The Speech Recognition API in JavaScript: speechRecognition()

 }

-- We use the recognizing variable to easily know when the browser is "listening" or not.
+• We use the recognizing variable to easily know when the browser is or is not "listening".

-With this simple example we see how easy it is to convert text to speech using the native HTML5 API for speech recognition.
+With this simple example we see how easy it is to convert voice to text using the native HTML5 API for voice recognition.

-In the latest versions of Google Chrome released by Google, it has made changes to the security of its browser that make it impossible to use devices such as microphones and cameras from the popular browser if the website does not have the HTTPS certificate, the request to access either the camera or The device's microphone will not work, this causes many problems if we do not have said HTTPS certificate on our website or the website where we want to use the script to access the device's webcam or microphone.
+Remember that for security reasons, to use devices like microphones and cameras from the browser, if the website does not have the HTTPS certificate, the request to access either the device's camera or microphone will not work.
+This causes many problems if we do not have said HTTPS certificate on our website or the website where we want to use the script to access the device's web camera or microphone.

-Google Chrome has a permission system for devices that can be accessed to different websites; To do this, we go to the script developed in this entry (or any other that tries to access the microphone of our computer) and we go to the small icon that appears in the navigation bar located in the upper right corner and we click on it. same; the problem that exists with recent versions of Google Chrome is that regardless of the option we select:
+Google Chrome has a system of permissions for the devices that can be accessed by different websites; to do this we locate the script developed in this post (or any other that attempts to access our equipment's microphone) and go to the small icon presented in the navigation bar located in the upper right corner and click on it; the problem that exists with recent versions of Google Chrome is that regardless of the option we select:

-Google Chrome never allows us to access the microphone to any website that does not have the HTTPS certificate unless it is localhost.
+Google Chrome never allows us to access the microphone for any website that does not have the HTTPS certificate, unless it is localhost.

-Here we can see the websites which are allowed to access our microphone; as an important point we see that Google Chrome allows access to the microphone if we are accessing from the localhost, so if we copy the script provided in this entry and copy it to our localhost it will be able to work correctly when Google Chrome requests permission and later we assign the same.
-An important point is that we will NOT see any website in this section that does not have the HTTPS certificate no matter what option we place in the previous window.
+Here we can see the websites that are allowed to access our microphone; as an important point, we see that Google Chrome allows microphone access if we are accessing from localhost, so if we copy the script provided in this post and copy it to our localhost it will be able to function correctly when Google Chrome requests the permission and we subsequently grant it.
+An important point is that we will NOT see any website in this section that does not have the HTTPS certificate, no matter what option we choose in the previous window.

 Extra voice command with a JavaScript library

-In this add-on that we bring you, we are going to see how to process voice commands with the annyang library in JavaScript; remember that you need a web server with HTTPS or from localhost; The operation is simple, we only have to indicate the voice commands:
+In this complement that we bring to you, we are going to see how to process voice commands with the annyang library in JavaScript; remember that you need a web server with HTTPS or from localhost; the operation is simple, we only need to indicate the voice commands:

 var commands = {